 The paper, Time of Submission: An indicator of procrastination and a correlate of performance on undergraduate marketing assignments, which was presented at the European Marketing Academy conference, calls on universities to look into teaching more time management to students in order to help avoid students losing marks by leaving work to the last minute.

 Dr Dacko added: “If we are to adjust our educational practices then identifying students who might benefit from interventions becomes crucial.

 “Quite alarming for an educator from our research, however, is the implication that we are failing some students based not on subject matter, curriculum, teaching methods, or assessments, but on providing them with study skills to make the most of their undergraduate study.

 “The need to enhance students’ ability to organise themselves and self-regulate learning and their subsequent confidence in their abilities is evident.”

 The researchers believe they have found a new, non-intrusive, real-time method of addressing the issue.

 Dr Arnott added: “We have now identified and validated a useful tool to identify procrastinators.
 Our suggested method analysis can be done in real time.

 "This can be done by looking at a student’s first assessment and then used to identify students more likely to procrastinate for targeted training.”

-David Arnott teaches Marketing on the Full-time MBA and Warwick Global Energy MBA.
+David Arnott teaches Marketing on the Full-time MBA.
 He also teaches Service Marketing on the Warwick Executive MBA plus Research Methods for Marketing and Strategy and Issues in Marketing Theory and Practice on MSc Marketing & Strategy and Markets, Marketing and Strategy on the Undergraduate programme.